Homemade Chemical Peel For Acne Scars

 “If you have routine skincare, stick to your regimen before the peel.
 If you use any new and active cosmeceuticals that irritate you before your peel, it could cause even more irritation, unnecessary recovery, and uneven peeling,” says MacGregor.

-When it comes to retinoids, she explains, “If you use [them] regularly just inform your physician and don’t change anything leading up to the peel.
-Some people disagree on this point since retinoids are also peeling agents that thin out the outer dead cell layer, so a peel will be stronger; however, retinoids also thicken the epidermis.
-The outer healthy cell layer of skin is thicker in retinoid users, not thinner).
+When it comes to retinoids, she explains, “If you use [them] regularly, just inform your physician and don’t change anything leading up to the peel.
+Some people disagree on this point since retinoids are also peeling agents that thin out the outer dead cell layer, so a peel will be stronger; however, retinoids can also thicken the epidermis.
+The outer healthy cell layer of skin is thicker in retinoid users, not thinner.
 Just don’t start new retinoids a few weeks before and don’t go to have a professional peel without informing them of your retinoid use and strength.”

 The Best At-Home Chemical Peels